odoo/o-spreadsheet/doc/collaborative.md

 To enable realtime collaboration edition, a TransportService should be given to the Spreadsheet component.

-The TransportService is responsible of sending and receiving messages between the clients with the help of central server.
+The TransportService is responsible for sending and receiving messages between the clients with the help of central server.

 The transport service should implement the [TransportService](tsdoc/interfaces/transportservice.md) interface.